Zag-Research/Zag-Smalltalk/Documentation/reference/historical/Encoding-NaN.md

 	![IEEE 754 Binary-64](images/Pasted%20image%2020210311212924.png)
 When the 11 mantissa bits are all 1s and at least one of the bottom 51 bits is non-zero, then the value is considered Not a Number (NaN), and the low 52 bits are otherwise ignored as a floating point number.^[Bit 51 could also be 1 to make a quiet (non-signaling) NaN, but it doesn't seem necessary.]

 So we have 52 bits to play with, as long as at least one bit is non-zero.
-This lets us encode 2^52 possible values (see the comment at [SpiderMonkey](https://github.com/ricardoquesada/Spidermonkey/blob/4a75ea2543408bd1b2c515aa95901523eeef7858/js/src/gdb/mozilla/jsval.py)).
+This lets us encode 2^52 possible values (see the comment at [SpiderMonkey](https://github.com/ricardoquesada/Spidermonkey/blob/4a75ea2543408bd1b2c515aa95901523eeef7858/js/src/gdb/mozilla/jsval.py) now [located here](https://spidermonkey.dev/)).
 They further point out that on many architectures only the bottom 48 bits are valid as memory addresses, and when used as such, the high 16 bits must be the same as bit 47.

 There are several ways to do NaN tagging/encoding.
 You can choose integers, pointers, or doubles to be naturally encoded and all the others be encoded with some shifting/adding.
 While integers and pointers are probably more common in most Smalltalk images, leaving doubles as naturally encoded means that vector instructions and/or GPUs could act directly on memory.